lfit/itpol/linux-workstation-security.md

 # Linux workstation security checklist

+### Target audience

-This is a set of recommendations used by the Linux Foundation for their systems administrators.
-All of LF employees are remote workers and we use this set of guidelines to ensure that a sysadmin's system passes core security requirements in order to reduce the risk of it becoming an attack vector against the rest of our infrastructure.
+This document is aimed at systems administrators who use a Linux desktop as their main workstation.

+If your systems adminstrators are remote workers, you may use this set of guidelines to help ensure that their workstations pass core security requirements in order to reduce the risk that they become attack vectors against the rest of your IT infrastructure.

 Even if your systems administrators are not remote workers, chances are that they perform a lot of their work either from a portable laptop in a work environment, or set up their home systems to access the work infrastructure for after-hours/emergency support.
 In either case, you can adapt this set of recommendations to suit your environment.

+### Limitations

 This, by no means, is an exhaustive "workstation hardening" document, but rather an attempt at a set of baseline recommendations to avoid most glaring